djcooke/compendium/_eo_021_enemies/lesser_dragon.md

     description: 'huge conal AoE with late telegraph - get behind'
 notes:
   - 'Stay close so you can easily dodge Swinge'
+job_specifics:
+  SGE:
+    difficulty: Medium
+    notes:
+      - "Dangerous for multipulls unless you use Lethargy"
+  WHM:
+    difficulty: Medium
+    notes:
+      - "Dangerous for multipulls unless you use Lethargy"
 ---